Malta's Individual Investor Program (IIP) for Citizenship

 Immediate freedom of travel to all the Schengen countries with residence card.

-Same rights as any EU national to live, work, study anywhere in the EU, including Switzerland.
+Same rights as any EU national to live, work, study in any of the 28 EU countries, including Switzerland.

 The university of Malta is one of the oldest universities in Europe.

 UN, EU, Eurozone, Commonwealth, Council of Europe, OSCE

 Travel access to over 168 countries with citizenship and passport

 EU Citizenship without having to relocate to Malta